Restless legs syndrome

 Lifestyle and home remedies

-Making simple lifestyle changes can help alleviate symptoms of RLS/WED:
+Making simple lifestyle changes can help alleviate symptoms of RLS:

 - Establish good sleep hygiene.
-Fatigue tends to worsen symptoms of RLS/WED, so it's important that you practice good sleep hygiene.
+Fatigue tends to worsen symptoms of RLS, so it's important that you practice good sleep hygiene.
 Ideally, have a cool, quiet, comfortable sleeping environment; go to bed and rise at the same time daily; and get at least seven hours of sleep nightly.

 - Exercise.
-Getting moderate, regular exercise may relieve symptoms of RLS/WED, but overdoing it or working out too late in the day may intensify symptoms.
+Getting moderate, regular exercise may relieve symptoms of RLS, but overdoing it or working out too late in the day may intensify symptoms.

 - Avoid caffeine.
 Sometimes cutting back on caffeine may help restless legs.
-Try to avoid caffeine-containing products, including chocolate and caffeinated beverages, such as coffee, tea and soft drinks, for a few weeks to see if this helps.
+Try to avoid caffeine-containing products, including chocolate, coffee, tea and soft drinks, for a few weeks to see if this helps.